jasonwbarnett/chef-cookbooks/README.md

    nodes, but not on any new nodes.

    For this reason we use templates to take over a whole configuration wherever possible.
-All cron jobs in our `fb_cron` API are written to `/etc/cron.d/fb_crontab` - one you delete the lines adding a cronjob, since they are just entries in a hash, when the template is generated on the next Chef run, those crons go away.
+All cron jobs in our `bw_cron` API are written to `/etc/cron.d/bw_crontab` - one you delete the lines adding a cronjob, since they are just entries in a hash, when the template is generated on the next Chef run, those crons go away.